eventnetusa/eventnet/src/_drafts/decades-greatest-hits-holiday-ed.md

       Parade Photo Activation

-      EventNetUSA in partnership with rbb Communications and Homewood Suites infiltrated the Macy’s Thanksgiving Day Parade with a team of 70+ brand ambassadors to provide parade goers with custom Winter Wonderland photos\!
+      EventNetUSA, in partnership with rbb Communications and Homewood Suites, infiltrated the Macy’s Thanksgiving Day Parade with a team of 75 brand ambassadors to provide parade goers with custom Winter Wonderland photos\!
-      The photos taken were a part of a social media competition that gave consumers a change to win the grand prize valued at $4,999\!
-We even had some team members walking in the parade\!
+      Participants posted their photos to social media for a chance to win a dream vacation and tickets to next year's parade (valued at $4,999\!).
+Our teams marched alongside the iconic floats, giving Homewood Suites the ultimate guerrilla marketing stunt.
     single_image_block:
       single_image_path: /uploads/picture4-8.jpg
     double_image_block: